btcguide/btcguide.github.io/_pages/equipment-advanced.md

 Using a DVD for installing Ubuntu is slightly preferred over a USB drive.
 It's read-only, and has less attack surface vs the whole USB stack.
 If your DVD drive is built into a laptop, then it's also nice that it doesn't require using up one of your USB ports.
-You can also use this for ferrying public information (extended public keys, fingerprints, bip32 paths, etc), see [Setup Your Hardware Wallets](/setup-wallets) for more info.
+You can also use this for ferrying public information (extended public keys, fingerprints, bip32 paths, etc) between computers, see [Setup Your Hardware Wallets](/setup-wallets) for more info.

 #### Extra DVDs or USB Sticks for Backing Up Public Key Material
 The data these protect will only affect your privacy (not security), so you can secure it in many ways (store on your hard drive, print to paper, backup to cloud, etc).